nasarar/Post_Covid19_Vacation_Projection/README.md

 	- gdp_per_capita

 - The model of choice is the Autoregressive Integrated Moving Average (ARIMA) model due to the time series nature of the data and the problem.
 However, the model has its limitations especially for long term forecasting.
 Since the model puts more weight on its most recent past data, there will be a time that the model will be forecasting based off of its own forecast thus creating a higher margin of error.
-- The Arima Model we have worked out for the data works best with p,d,q value of 4,2,4.
+- The Arima Model we have worked out for the data works best with p,d,q value of 7,0,0.
+- For loop is used to
 - Checked stationarity: Time series has to be independent of trend or seasonality component before we can use ARIMA to forecast.
 - Difference: The time is made stationarized through differencing.
 We were able to utilize two differening to make the series stationary.
 - Filter out a validation sample: This will be used to validate how accurate our model is.
 We Used train test validation split to achieve this.